heath3conk/grailstodos/README.md

     - Open the main CSS file: `grails-app/assets/stylesheets/main.css` and go to line 66 to change the `li.emo:before` section.
     - Replace the code `1f4a9` with the code for your emoji of choice.
     - Refresh the page by hitting `CMD-R`.

+ - If you created your own Grails app from scratch, you'll have to take an extra step to make this bullet-point thing work for you.
+Open the main CSS file and add the below code before following the other steps in this section:

+    ```
+    ul {
+        list-style: none;
+    }

+    li.emo:before {
+        content: '\1f4a9\a0';
+    }
+    ```

 Back to [top](#grails-todolist)